NetLogo/NW-Extension/README.md

 #### biggest-maximal-cliques
 `nw:biggest-maximal-cliques`

-The biggest maximal cliques are, as the name implies, the biggest [cliques](http://en.wikipedia.org/wiki/Clique_%28graph_theory%29) in the current snapshot.
+The biggest maximal cliques are, as the name implies, the biggest [cliques](http://en.wikipedia.org/wiki/Clique_%28graph_theory%29) in the current context.
 Often, more than one clique are tied for the title of biggest clique, so the result if reported as a list of agentsets, in random order.
 If you want only one clique, use `one-of nw:biggest-maximal-cliques`.

 The primitive uses the [Bron–Kerbosch algorithm](http://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm) and only works with undirected links.

 ### Generators

-The generators are amongst the only primitives that do not operate on the current network snapshot.
+The generators are amongst the only primitives that do not operate on the current network context.
 Instead, all of them take a turtle breed and a link breed as inputs and generate a new network using the given breeds.

 #### generate-preferential-attachment